shrutigosain/2024Fall_projects/README.md

 **Hypotheses 2:** Consistent calorie intake, adequate sleep duration and regular workout days experience faster and more predictable weight loss, while greater variability in these factors demonstrate slower and less consistent weight loss trajectories due to fluctuations in energy balance and resting metabolic rate (RMR).

-**Hypotheses 3:** Individuals with consistent calorie intake, adequate sleep duration (≥8 hours), and regular workout days experience faster and more predictable weight loss, while those with greater variability in these factors demonstrate slower and less consistent weight loss trajectories.
+**Hypotheses 3:** The predictability of weight loss depend significantly on an individual's initial weight.
+Individuals with higher initial weights get faster and more predictable weight loss due to greater energy expenditure and a higher resting metabolic rate (RMR), while individuals with lower initial weights get slower and more gradual weight loss trajectories.
+Variability in calorie intake, sleep duration, and number of workout days influences the spread of outcomes but is secondary to initial weight.

 ## Fixed Variables (Input from the user):
 1. Initial Weight (lbs): Initial body weight of an individual